Climate activist Sonam Wangchuk ends fast after Centre says talks with Ladakh bodies to resume

 Wangchuk began his fast on October 6 at the Ladakh Bhawan in Delhi after he and other activists were denied permission to hold a demonstration at Jantar Mantar on their demands.

-The group have been demanding statehood for Ladakh, its inclusion under the Sixth Schedule of the Constitution, job reservation for locals and two Lok Sabha and one Rajya Sabha seats for the region.
+The group had been demanding statehood for Ladakh, its inclusion under the Sixth Schedule of the Constitution, job reservation for locals and two Lok Sabha and one Rajya Sabha seats for the region.

 The Sixth Schedule under Article 244 (Administration of Scheduled Areas and Tribal Areas) of the Constitution guarantees certain protections for land and a nominal autonomy for citizens in designated tribal areas.
 In Ladakh, more than 97% of the population belongs to the Scheduled Tribes.